Dates below are from the March 2017 calendar.*

 Learn more about Mary Chesnut's Civil War, and her Civil War photo albums, thought to be lost.
 (Walter Edgar's Journal)

 March 11, 1918: The 'Spanish Influenza' pandemic first reached the United States, as 107 soldiers became sick with it at Fort Riley, Kansas.
 The pandemic lasted from 1918 through 1920, resulting in the deaths of between 50 to 100 million people worldwide.
-(Carolina Stories)
+(Carolina Stories, History In A Nutshell)

 March 15, 1767: Andrew Jackson, the 7th President of the United States, was born in Waxhaw, South Carolina.
 (History of S.C.
 Slide Collection)

-The Battle of Guilford Courthouse was fought on March 15, 1781.
+During the American Revolutionary War, the Battle of Guilford Courthouse was fought on March 15, 1781.
+Although technically a victory for the British, they suffered heavy losses as a result of the battle.
 (Southern Campaign)

 Submarine Day.
 Eye Wonder's D.V. meets a submarine captain who tells him all about the science and technology of submarines and how they can be used to collect samples and data for other scientists.
 (Eye Wonder)